 Construction, accommodation, location, chimney stacks, roofs, gutters, external joinery, external decoration, roof voids, ceilings, chimney breasts and fireplaces, internal walls, floors internal joinery, decoration, cellars, electric’s, gas, water, drainage and heating, external buildings, grounds and boundaries.

-There is also a summary as to whether the property is a good prospect for purchase, a valuation and estimate of rebuilding costs for insurance purposes.
+A summary will also be completed as to whether the property is a good prospect for purchase, a valuation and estimate of rebuilding costs for insurance purposes.

-- detailed matters that are not necessarily difficult or costly to rectify and would be considered unimportant by many purchasers.
+- detailed matters that are not necessarily difficult or costly to rectify and would be considered unimportant by many purchasers

-An attempt to accurately determine the cause of the defects discovered.
-Suggested remedial works and possibly estimates of cost.
+- An attempt to accurately determine the cause of the defects discovered

-A valuation in accordance with the RICS standard terms of engagement for valuations can be added to the survey if required by the client.
+- A valuation in accordance with the RICS standard terms of engagement

 It is likely to be needed for properties that have been extensively altered, are dilapidated, of unusual construction, very large or old, or if major alterations are required.
-Contact us.
+Contact us for more information.